 For Rogelio Manzo, the practice of portraiture is more than a way to capture a likeness.
 His darkly compelling images of the human figure reflect a blend of cultural influences--as well as an underlying concern for the fragility of life.
 The artist, who moved from his native Mexico as a youngster, first settled near relatives in Reno, Nevada, then found his way to Sacramento.

-Returning to Mexico after completing high school in Nevada, Manzo studied architecture while simultaneously making an informal study of painting.
+Returning to Mexico after completing high school in the U.S., Manzo studied architecture while simultaneously making an informal study of painting.
 But he found architecture "too strict."
 In the following years, he brought his architectural and drafting skills to play--working in the field to earn a living--until eventually, he made the welcome discovery that full-time commitment to his passion for art was in fact a viable career choice.

 Manzo's brush with architecture inadvertently yielded his unusual choice of materials--resin panels designed for use as interior wall treatments.
 He first manipulates the panels, sanding and preparing them to accept transfer images as well as paint, and adding layers of silk and other fabric.
 He has experimented with a variety of materials over the years, eventually nailing a combination that allows a light-infused and reflective surface to mitigate the dark imagery.